hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

      - UTC Timestamp to invoke the trigger in ISO8601 format
    * - payload
      - false
-     - Object
+     - JSON
-     - Any object to send with the trigger, will override configured payload
+     - Any JSON object to send with the scheduled trigger, will override configured payload

 .. _cancel_scheduled_event: